ramtw/proj1_Boston_housing_ML_app/README.md

  This app predicts housing prices in Boston, and is developed using Python and Streamlit.

  The dataset can be downloaded from [Boston Housing Price Dataset] (https://archive.ics.uci.edu/ml/machine-learning-databases/housing/)
+ This data was collected in 1978 and has 506 entries with 14 attributes or features for homes from various suburbs in Boston.

  ## Install